All about me

 In 2009, his first book She's Out There!
 The Next Generation of Presidential Candidates was published, featuring portraits of 35 young future female leaders of America, taken in distinct locations throughout the United States.
 The book examined the lives, visions and political ambitions of a diverse cross section of 35 American women between the ages of 5 and 35, through personal essays and environmental portraits of the subjects.

-He has exhibited his work nationally, and his most recent solo show, Negativityness Abounds, ran at the Christine Frechard Gallery in Pittsburgh, PA in the summer of 2021.
+He has exhibited his work nationally, and his most recent solo show, Negativityness Abounds, was presented at the Christine Frechard Gallery in Pittsburgh, PA.
 In 2020, his work was included in the exhibit #ICPConcerned, a selection of photographs collected from the ICP Concerned hashtag on Instagram, and on display at ICP in New York.

 A longtime member of ASMP (American Society of Media Photographers), he has served on the Board of the NY Chapter.
 Robert is also a long standing member of APA (American Photographic Artists), where he was on the NY board for many years, before serving as a National Vice President for four years.